 With Panther, you don’t have to waste precious time and effort on operational overhead, accept limitations with SIEM detections, or pay skyrocketing costs to keep up with the growth of your data.
 Panther was founded by a team of veteran security practitioners who struggled with legacy SIEM challenges first-hand, and built a scalable, cloud-native platform to solve them.

 Panther is a cloud-native SIEM built for security operations at scale, offering powerful detection-as-code, intuitive security workflows, and actionable real-time alerts to keep up with the needs of today’s security teams.
-For a powerful, practical, and scalable SIEM solution for Osquery, request a demo or sign up for a free trial today.
+For a powerful, practical, and scalable SIEM solution for Osquery, request a demo today.